Greyhound: Temperament

-Greyhounds are gentle and affectionate and make excellent pets.
+Greyhounds are gentle and affectionate.
 They do well in families with children, as long as the children are taught to treat the dog properly with politeness and appropriate respect.
 Greyhounds have a sensitive nature, and gentle commands work best as training methods.

 Occasionally, a Greyhound may bark; however, they are generally not barkers, which is beneficial in suburban environments, and they are usually as friendly to strangers as they are with their own families.
 A 2008 University of Pennsylvania study found that Greyhounds are one of the least aggressive dog breeds towards strangers, owners, and other dogs.
 However, Greyhounds can be prone to sleep startle/sleep aggression if suddenly disturbed while napping.
-Owners can encounter this problem, as many greyhounds sleep with their eyes at least partially open, appearing awake.
+Owners can encounter this problem, as many Greyhounds sleep with their eyes at least partially open, appearing awake.

 A survey of those adopting rescue Greyhounds found that Greyhound adoptions have higher short term adoption success than shelters.
 The survey also found reported hyperactivity levels to be below that of shelter dogs.

 Greyhounds tend to be outgoing, happy and sociable with people and seem to relish human contact, even following owners from room to room at home (known colloquially as being a "Velcro dog").
 Small animals including cats may be the subject of prey-driven behaviour by Greyhounds.